garysheng/faithwalk-os/poems/to-my-nation-of-fire.md

 What you loose on earth is loosed in heaven.

 You are not beggars—
-You are My covenant children
+You are the children of my covenant
 With legal rights to demand recompense
 For every injustice,
 Every theft,